Swap to Engineering design or Manufacturing or go back to all job sectors

 You'll usually need:

-You can apply for jobs as a vehicle fitter if you've got qualifications and experience in motor mechanics.
+You can apply for jobs as a fast fit technician if you've got qualifications and experience in motor mechanics.

-You can find more advice about careers in the motor industry from Autocity.
+You can find advice about careers in the motor industry from Autocity.